kevin-fang/logical-inference/README.md

 False
 > ASSERT NO Apple are Banana
 False (system doesn't know enough info)
-> ASSERT SOME Apple are Banana
+> QUERY SOME Apple are Banana
-> False
+False
+---
+> ASSERT SOME Humans are Mammals
+> QUERY SOME Mammals are Humans
+True
 ---
 Example of a contradiction
 > ASSERT ALL Socrates are Human